manubot/manubot/README.md

-                        Otherwise, default to plain --output OUTPUT       specify a file to write output, otherwise default to stdout
+                        Otherwise, default to plain --output OUTPUT       specify a file to write output, otherwise default to stdout --allow-invalid-csl-data
-  --bad-csl             allow CSL Items that do not conform to the JSON
+                        allow CSL Items that do not conform to the JSON Schema.
-                        Schema.
 Skips CSL pruning.
 ```